pschatzmann/arduino-liblame/README.md

 // use precalculated log table as const -> in the ESP32 this will end up in flash memory
 #define USE_FAST_LOG_CONST 1

-// Avoid big memory allocations in replaygain_data
+// Avoid big memory allocations in replaygain_data: with PSRAM this can be 0
 #define USE_MEMORY_HACK 1

 // If you know the encoder will be used in a single threaded environment, you can use this hack to just